 Restaurants are under pressure to meet consumer demands; 57% of the millennials say that they prefer having food delivered, so they can watch movies and TV shows while enjoying their favorite food.
-At such a juncture, providing quick and efficient delivery by investing in delivery services seems like the smart choice.
+In the current scenario, providing quick and efficient delivery by investing in delivery services seems like a smart choice.
 However, hopping on to the third-party food delivery bandwagon can be wearisome.
-Not only does it require planning and streamlining operations on various levels, but restaurants also need to work constantly to make the most of third party delivery services.
+Not only does it require planning and streamlining operations on various levels, but restaurants also need to make ongoing efforts to make the most of third party delivery services.

 In this article, we will guide you through each step of the process- right from selecting a third party delivery service to using it to your restaurant’s advantage.

 Selecting A Third-Party Delivery Service

 With the boom in the food delivery market, restaurants are faced with the daunting task of selecting a third party delivery partner from the dozens of services available at competitive prices.